rglazer2/EnergyPlus/doc/src/docs/GettingStarted/GettingStarted.md

 WeatherData
 -----------

 The E/E+ format is very flexible (as well as being ASCII and somewhat readable).
 In addition to the usual weather data (temperatures, solar radiation data), the format embodies other information from the location and weather data (e.g. design conditions, calculated ground temperatures, typical and extreme weather periods).
-The EPW (weather data format)  is described in [Auxiliary Programs](file:///E:\Docs4PDFs\AuxiliaryPrograms.pdf) Document.
+The EPW (weather data format)  is described in [Auxiliary Programs](../AuxiliaryPrograms/AuxiliaryPrograms.md) Document.
 Other details including statistical reports, backgrounds on data sources and formats, use of the Weather Converter program (used both for processing data and reporting) are also provided in the Auxiliary Programs document.

 The web site for EnergyPlus (http://www.energyplus.gov) provides downloadable weather data for many sites throughout the world from several different formats.
 In addition, we are amenable to posting more weather data from users.

 Results Processing
 ------------------

 Results from EnergyPlus (using EP-Launch) appear in several possible formats.
 The most basic are the csv files for the time oriented output and the meter output.
 These will appear as &lt;filename&gt;.csv and &lt;filename&gt;Meter.csv.
 These can be quite detailed files (ref: Output:Variable, Output:Meter commands).
 Other formats (such as Tabular outputs) can yield more summarized results.
-These files and contents are described in more detail in the “[Output Details and Examples](file:///E:\Docs4PDFs\OutputDetailsAndExamples.pdf)” document.
+These files and contents are described in more detail in the [Output Details and Examples](../OutputDetailsAndExamples/OutputDetailsAndExamples.md) document.

 As an example, here is what the normal “csv” file might look like in Excel™: